tmfg/digitraffic/pages/tieliikenne-en.md

 #### Traffic messages

+- `traffic-message-v3/datex2-3.7/<situationType>` Message payload is in DatexII 3.7 XML format.
 - `traffic-message-v3/datex2-3.5/<situationType>` Message payload is in DatexII 3.5 XML format.
 - `traffic-message-v3/datex2-2.2.3/<situationType>` Message payload is in DatexII 2.2.3 XML format.
 - `traffic-message-v3/simple/<situationType>` Message payload is in Simple JSON format that is gzipped and base64-encoded.
+- `traffic-message-v3/datex2-3.7/SRTI` Message payload is in DatexII 3.7 XML format.
+- `traffic-message-v3/datex2-3.7/RTTI` Message payload is in DatexII 3.7 XML format.
 - `traffic-message-v3/datex2-3.5/SRTI` Message payload is in DatexII 3.5 XML format.
 - `traffic-message-v3/datex2-3.5/RTTI` Message payload is in DatexII 3.5 XML format.